Jane Nguyen Vuong

 Jane assists clients with immigration matters that are complex, diverse, and wide-ranging in their scope including all aspects of employment-based and family-based permanent residency, temporary visa classifications, and citizenship.
 Jane's clients are not only located in Texas, but are nationwide and around the world.

 Jane is admitted to practice law in Texas and also before the United States District Court of the Southern District of Texas.
 To give back to the community, Jane has worked with the Houston Volunteers Lawyers program and Catholic charities to provide low-income individuals pro bono legal assistance in family and immigration matters.
-Jane also served as the 2011 secretary and the 2012 treasurer of the Asian American Bar Association of Houston.
+Also, Jane is currently a Board Member of the Asian American Bar Association of Houston, and previously served as its 2011 Secretary and 2012 Treasurer.

 Joy J. Al-Jazrawi